 - Asbestos Exposure Trial.
-Won a complete defense verdict for one of the world's largest global innovation manufacturing companies in a seven-figure asbestos exposure case in St. Louis, Missouri (another “judicial hellhole”) by successfully demonstrating that the plaintiff did not have silicosis, but EHE (epithelioid hemangio-endothelioma), a rare, non-occupational vascular tumor originally misdiagnosed by his treaters.
+Won a complete defense verdict in seven-figure asbestos exposure case in St. Louis, Missouri for one of the world's largest global innovation manufacturing companies.
+Successfully demonstrated that the plaintiff did not have silicosis, but instead had a rare, non-occupational and misdiagnosed vascular tumor.

 - Toxic Tort and Mass Tort Litigation.
 National coordinating and national trial counsel for complex toxic tort and mass tort litigation for Fortune 500 clients in claims involving exposures to, among other substances, asbestos, benzene, silica, and diacetyl in state and federal courts nationwide, often in jurisdictions known to be hostile to corporate defendants.
 Cases have resolved with trial court victories and favorable settlements.
 Other litigation is ongoing.

 - Walmart Wage and Hour Class Action.
 Minnesota trial counsel for Walmart in three-month wage and hour class action in Minnesota in which the class made allegations of rest break and meal period violations, as well as claims for uncompensated off-the-clock work.